Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-virtual-machine-samples.md

 ms.assetid: 1eeb166f-8253-4fde-82d2-43997fda7819
 ---

-# Azure Management libraries for Java samples for virtual machines
+# Azure management libraries for Java samples for virtual machines

 The following table links to Java source you can use to create and configure Azure virtual machines.